 Mornin’ ladies and gents!
 I hope your weekend was fine and dandy.
 Mine was packed full of pumpkin and a heck of a lotta un-motivation.
 Because that’s a real word.
-As I type this, it reminded me of a quote from one of my favorite movies of all time.

 Despite the fact that I know I love my long runs, I also like sleep.
 The colder and shorter days have made me accept a lot more rest days than I planned for.
 While I’m not exactly happy about it, I’m all about staying positive and letting it go.
 I guess my body just really needed to watch Barefoot Contessa make creme brulee and roasted vegetable soup.
 How easy was that?!

 On Saturday night I was finally able to find these gems.

 I can’t lie they were pretty good.
 Especially on top of a 2 ingredient pumpkin cookie that I found on Julie’s blog.
 Yes, they are technically not vegetarian because of the gelatin, but I play by my own rules.
 Please forgive me.